nchenderson/HDS629notes/docs/02-MissingData.md

 air.lm2 <- lm( Ozone ~ Solar.R + Wind + Temp, data = complete.air )
 ```

-* The estimated regression coefficients **should be the same** when using
-the "incomplete dataset" `airquality` as when using the "complete dataset" `complete.air`
+* Because **R** does a complete-case analysis as default, the estimated regression coefficients **should be the same** when using the "incomplete dataset" `airquality` as when using the "complete dataset" `complete.air`

 ```r
 ## The estimated regression coefficients should be the same